 The only issue I have with the Flowfold wallet is its physical appearance.
 You can make the decision yourself whether you think this is an attractive wallet or material used.
-For me, compared to the likes of leather and metal the wallet jut doesn’t hold up and if you’re a design junkie this wallet probably isn’t for you,
+For me, compared to the likes of leather and metal the wallet just doesn’t hold up and if you’re a design junkie this wallet probably isn’t for you,

 Another thing that stood out to me was how slim this wallet really is.
 From a side-on angle, I’d say it almost disappeared.
 This razor this design is exactly what you’d need and want if you’re packing light on, say, a camping trip or hike.
 Remember it only weighs 0.4 oz / 12g (without cards) and comes in at 4.2″ x 2.75″ x 0.06″ only slightly bigger than a single credit or debit card.
 Perfect size for minimalist lovers and adventurers alike.

-Functionality & Usability
+Functionality & Utility

 At its core, the wallet is very simple and doesn’t offer anything other than a single card slot that can fit around 6-8 cards comfortably.
 Flowfold themselves said this wallet wasn’t designed for anything but pure minimalism at heart.
 A quote from their website says: “Designed for the straight shooter with no interest in excess features”.
 I really respect that from Flowfold.
-Too many brands these days try to be all-singing, jack of all trades and a lot of them fall on their face.
+Too many brands these days try to be all-singing, jack of all trades, and a lot of them fall on their face.
 The best types of wallets are the ones with a clear purpose and they always tend to be the ones that work the best standing out from the crowd.

 The other benefit of this wallet is how easy it is to clean.
 I decided to put the Flowfold through a few ‘dirt’ tests to see how well the wallet cleaned up afterward.
 All I can really say is this wallet is brilliant in how easily it can be cleaned.
-Both the sailcloth and nylon lining both clean up nicely under warm water and dried incredibly quickly.
+Both the sailcloth and nylon lining clean up nicely under warm water and dried incredibly quickly.
 I also wouldn’t be worried about putting the Flowfold in the washing machine but I didn’t actually try this.

 So can I recommend the Flowfold Sailcloth Wallet?
 I can, but only to those people who’d want a secondary wallet for things like camping.
-If you’re the adventurous type who love to get out the house (I should probably do that once in a while) then I highly recommend this wallet.
+If you’re the adventurous type who loves to get out of the house (I should probably do that once in a while) then I highly recommend this wallet.
 Sometimes that big old chunky bi-fold just doesn’t cut it on those long walks, or mountainous treks.
 This is where the Flowfold would excel and at only $15.00 you really have nothing to lose.
 You can get your hands on a Flowfold wallet by clicking the link below.